 Skyhawk Baseball | Rick Robinson - Head Coach

 Rick Robinson is in his fourth season as UT Martin head baseball coach in 2018.
-He was announced as the 10th head baseball coach in UT Martin program history on June 3, 2014.
+He was announced as the 10th head baseball coach in program history on June 3, 2014.

-Robinson brings 17 years of head coaching experience to UT Martin, including the last 16 years transforming Young Harris College into a junior college and NCAA Division-II powerhouse.
-Robinson sports a 699-281 career head coaching record (.713 winning percentage) and boasts four 50-win seasons, eight conference championships, five Region XVII championships and one NJCAA World Series appearance.
+Robinson boasts 20 years of head coaching experience, including a 16-year stretch transforming Young Harris College into a junior college and NCAA Division-II powerhouse.
+Robinson sports a 760-381 career head coaching record (.666 winning percentage) and boasts four 50-win seasons, eight conference championships, five Region XVII championships and one NJCAA World Series appearance.

 A total of 58 players who have played under Robinson have signed professional contracts, including six who made it to the Major League Baseball level.
 Three of those players are currently on MLB rosters, including 2014 All-Star Charlie Blackmon (Colorado Rockies), two-time Gold Glove winner Nick Markakis (Atlanta Braves) and Cory Gearrin (San Francisco Giants).
 Robinson has produced 25 MLB Draft selections, including Markakis - who was the seventh overall pick in the first round of the 2003 MLB Draft.
 Blackmon (72nd overall pick in the second round of the 2008 MLB Draft), Gearrin (138th overall pick in the fourth round of the 2007 MLB Draft) and Billy Buckner (55th overall pick in the second round of the 2004 MLB Draft) also were early-round selections that were coached by Robinson.

 Robinson has coached a pair of National Players of the Year in Markakis (2003) and Bryson Smith (2009) and also worked with some of the game’s brightest college stars when he served as head coach of the Hiyamis Mets in the Cape Cod Baseball League in 2008.